rdeioris/compushady/README.md

 from compushady import Buffer, Texture2D, HEAP_UPLOAD
 from compushady.formats import R8G8B8A8_UINT

-# creates a 8x8 texture in GPU with the classig RGBA 8 bit format
+# creates a 8x8 texture in GPU with the classic RGBA 8 bit format
 texture = Texture2D(8, 8, R8G8B8A8_UINT)
 # creates a staging buffer with the right size and in memory optimized for uploading data
 staging_buffer = Buffer(texture.size, HEAP_UPLOAD)